Group4-AI-Challenge/pollinator2-Challenge-M1-AI/README.md

 ### Mentors
 - Khuong Thanh Gia Hieu
 - Ihsan Ullah
-- Lisheng Sun
+- Lisheng Sun-Hosoya
+- Anne-Catherine Letournel

 ## License

 This project is part of the M1 AI Challenge course at Université Paris-Saclay.
 All code and materials are provided for educational and competition purposes.
+The competition is governed by the General ChaLearn Contest Rules and no prizes are granted.

+The data used in this challenge are private and may not be used outside of the scope of this competition.